ovshake/replicate-img2img/README.md

 ```
 Since this takes a long time, you need to keep polling to check when it completes.
 More details can be found [here](https://replicate.com/ovshake/replicate-ghibli-vangogh/api) on polling.
 Docs on cog can be found [here](https://github.com/replicate/cog).

+## Things to Improve

+1. We can further finetune the prompt and play around with hyperparameteres to get better results.
+2. We can use other custom checkpoints such as [RealisticVision](https://civitai.com/models/91) to enhance our results.
+3. We can add a super resolution model to enhance the image quality.